pinkyboo/fedora_hardening/README.md

 # Fedora_Hardening

-> …helps you to harden your kernel & allows you to block modules, like Firewire.<br>
+> …helps you to harden your Workstation kernel & allows you to disable modules, like Firewire.<br>
 > Including a set of iptables rules to block common attacks, like XMAS & NULL Packets.

 <br><br>